takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-Maeda Coffee Ltd.
+Maeda Coffee Co., Ltd.

 #Harmony between civic life and tourism